cschaech/scspecies_package/docs/source/introduction.rst

 2) **Compute cell similarity scores:**

-   scSpecies defines a similarity metric that establishes a direct correspondence between cells of different datasets and ranks cells by similarity across species.
+   scSpecies defines a similarity metric that establishes a direct correspondence between cells of different datasets and can quantify similarity of cells across species.

 3) **Transfer cell annotation between species:**